Rakwana

 Rakwana is a town in the Ratnapura District, Sabaragamuwa Province of Sri Lanka, a notable centre of Ceylon tea plantations and industry.
-Additionally, Rakwana is said to have gem resources.
+Additionally, Rakwana is rich in gems and is a leading exporter in sapphires.
 Rakwana is locally administered by Godakawela Pradeshiya Sabha.
 The town of Rakwana including its northern and southern part and Kottala has 10,513 in population according to the census carried out in 2010.

 Located at an elevation of 464 m, north of Sinharaja Mountains, on the A17 highway.
 It is 12 km from Rakwana-Deniyaya on the way to Galle.
 It also has roads leading to Embilipitiya and Kalawana.
 Rakwana acts as one of the gateways for the famous Sinharaja Forest reserve.

 Demographics

 Rakwana is a town in Godakawela DS Division in Ratnapura district.